micheleberardi/regex_msisdn.py/README.md

 # CONDITIONS OF THIS SCRIPT

 ```
-if "Not authorized user" in line and "MSISDN:3" in line and "rechargeUserNew" in line:
+if "Not authorized user" in logs and "MSISDN:3" in logs and "rechargeUserNew" in logs:
 ```
 then need to execute this regex rule
 ```